influxdata/kapacitor/BLOB_STORE_DESIGN.md

 Naming a blob associates a specified name to the content of the blob.
 A naming history is recorded, allowing the users to determine the "version" history for a given name.
 Deleting a blob removes it from the store.

-Blobs will use a chunked/framed transport so that the size of blobs need not be overly constrained by available memory.